Florida Senate Passes Landmark Data Center Regulation Bill 37-0

 The Companion Bill

 SB 484 has a companion bill in the House — HB 1007, sponsored by Rep. Griff Griffitts (R).
 While the bills share many provisions, HB 1007 goes further by establishing a specific 5-mile buffer zone between hyperscale facilities and residential areas.
-HB 1007 passed the State Affairs Committee 24-1 and awaits a full House vote.
+HB 1007 passed the State Affairs Committee 24-1 but never reached a House floor vote — its provisions were folded into SB 484, and the buffer was stripped.

 What This Means for Arden

-If SB 484 becomes law by its effective date of July 1, 2026, it would apply to Project Tango in several ways:
+Now that SB 484 is law (effective July 1, 2026), it applies to Project Tango in several ways:

-- Cost protections: FPL would need to establish specific tariffs for the facility, preventing rate increases from being passed to Arden homeowners
+- Cost protections: FPL must establish specific tariffs for the facility, preventing rate increases from being passed to Arden homeowners

-- NDA transparency: Any past agreements between the developer and Palm Beach County would be subject to scrutiny
+- NDA transparency: Under the law's local-government NDA ban, any agreements between the developer and Palm Beach County are subject to scrutiny

-- Water permitting: The facility would need separate consumptive use permits, opening a new avenue for environmental review
+- Water permitting: The facility needs separate consumptive use permits, opening a new avenue for environmental review

-- Foreign ownership screening: The developer's ownership structure would need to comply with the foreign entity prohibition
+- Foreign ownership screening: The developer's ownership structure must comply with the foreign entity prohibition

 How You Can Help